Fritter: Africa

+West Africa

 West African countries have many variations similar to fritters.
 The most common process includes the blending of peeled black-eyed peas with peppers and spices to leave a thick texture.
 A Yoruba version, akara, is a popular street snack and side dish in Nigerian culture.

+Another popular fritter made by Nigerians is 'puff-puff', typically made by deep-frying a dough containing flour, yeast, sugar, butter, salt, eggs and water.

+Egypt

+Falafel, or taʿmiya (طعمية) is an example of a fritter widely eaten in Egypt as well as other countries in North Africa.
+In Egypt, it is made from crushed fava beans which are mixed with various herbs and spices and then deep-fried.

 South Africa

-Pumpkin fritters, served with cinnamon sugar at any time of day, are popular in South Africa.
+Pumpkin fritters (commonly known as pampoenkoekies), usually served with cinnamon sugar and served at any time of day, are popular in South Africa.
+Variations often include banana instead of pumpkin.

+Kenya

+Fritters are commonly referred to as bhajia or viazi karai, and are a popular street snack in Kenya.

 Asia

 South Asia

-Fritters are extremely popular roadside snacks all over South Asia and are commonly referred to as pakora (pakoda) or bhajji (bhajia) in local parlance—the onion bhaji also enjoys a high popularity abroad and at home.
+Fritters are common roadside snacks all over South Asia and are commonly referred to as pakora (pakoda) or bhaji (bhajia) in local parlance.
+The onion bhaji is especially well-known.

-India

-In India, a pakora is a fritter of assorted vegetables and spices.
+In India and Pakistan, a pakora is a fritter of assorted vegetables and spices.

-In the South Indian state of Kerala, banana fritters are extremely popular.
+In the South Indian state of Kerala, banana fritters are popular.

-Peyaji is a Bengali dish of fritters with onions.
+Piyaji is a Bengali dish of fritters with onions.

 Southeast Asia

 Brunei

 In Brunei, fritters are known as cucur and they are eaten as snacks.
 Cucur is also part of local street food and usually sold in street market-style food booth (locally known as gerai).
 They are usually made with fillings which are commonly made with banana, shrimp, yam, sweet potatoes and vegetables (usually sliced cabbages or carrots).
 Some local fruits, when they are in season, are also made into cucur, most commonly durian, breadfruit (sukun), tibadak (Artocarpus integer) and tarap (Artocarpus odoratissimus).